MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 First, make sure that you have installed Office for Mac by using the software installation link from https://admin.microsoft.com.
 For full instructions, see [Download and install or reinstall Microsoft 365 or Office 2019 on a PC or Mac](https://support.office.com/article/Download-and-install-or-reinstall-Office-365-or-Office-2016-on-a-PC-or-Mac-4414EAAF-0478-48BE-9C42-23ADC4716658).

-Open Outlook and create a profile by using your work or school account.
+Open Outlook and create a profile by using your Microsoft 365 work or school account.
 Then, create a new message and do the following to configure Office so that it can protect documents and emails by using the Azure Rights Management service:

 1. In the new message, on the **Options** tab, click **Permissions**, and then click **Verify Credentials**.